codecatcher3/connect4/README.md

 I am aware that Connect-4 is trademarked.
 I am not making any money off this.
 Can you write A.I.?
 If you can't, don't sue someone else who can.
+The point of this code is education, and much seconadarily, profit.

+NOTE: The License change to the AGPLv3.
+This applies to all previous versions.

 Game Engine
 ===========